graphile-contrib/pg-omit-archived/README.md

       customPgOmitArchived("archived"),
       customPgOmitArchived("deleted"),
       customPgOmitArchived("template"),
+      customPgOmitArchived("draft"), // e.g. draft vs published
     ],
     graphileBuildOptions: {
+      // Options for 'archived':
       pgArchivedColumnName: "is_archived", // boolean column -> checked as "IS NOT TRUE"
+      pgArchivedColumnImpliesVisible: false, // when true, hide; when false, visible

+      // Options for 'deleted':
       pgDeletedColumnName: "deleted_at", // non-boolean column -> checked as "IS NULL"

+      // Options for 'template':
       pgTemplateColumnName: "is_template",

+      // Options for 'draft':
+      pgDraftColumnName: "is_published", // Column name doesn't have to match keyword name
+      pgDraftColumnImpliesVisible: true, // When true -> published -> visible; when false -> unpublished -> hiddel
     },
     /* ☝️☝️☝️ */
   }),